-- The proceedings shall be conducted in one of the four official languages, and normally in the language in which the parties have filed or would file their applications. - In appeal proceedings, the language of the contested decision is decisive.
-If the parties use a different official language, the proceedings may be conducted in this language. - If a party files official documents that are not in an official language, the authority may with the consent of the other parties waive the requirement of a translation. - If necessary, the authority shall order a translation to be obtained.
+- 1 The proceedings shall be conducted in one of the four official languages, and normally in the language in which the parties have filed or would file their applications. - 2 In appeal proceedings, the language of the contested decision is decisive.
+If the parties use a different official language, the proceedings may be conducted in this language. - 3 If a party files official documents that are not in an official language, the authority may with the consent of the other parties waive the requirement of a translation.

-Inserted by Annex No 10 of the Federal Administrative Court Act of 17 June 2005, in force since 1 Jan.
-2007 (SR 173.32).
+64 Inserted by Annex No 10 of the Federal Administrative Court Act of 17 June 2005 in force since 1 Jan.
+2007 (AS 2006 2197 1069; BBI 2001 4202).